It seems you are offline. Please check your connection and try again.

 If no code arrives, you get your dollar back.
 You only pay when the code actually shows up, so there is no real risk in trying.

 A shared number has been seen by every app many times over, so strict services flag it before the SMS even sends.
-A private line is clean and unknown, which is exactly what those apps want.
+A private number is clean and unknown, which is exactly what those apps want.

 You also keep your privacy.
 No stranger can open the feed and read your code, and your own mobile stays out of it.
 For anything that matters, that gap is worth a dollar.